stonepros/stone/doc/stonefs/index.rst

 .. _ceph-file-system:

 =================
- Ceph File System
+ Stone File System
 =================

-The Ceph File System, or **CephFS**, is a POSIX-compliant file system built on top of Ceph's distributed object store, **RADOS**.
-CephFS endeavors to provide a state-of-the-art, multi-use, highly available, and performant file store for a variety of applications, including traditional use-cases like shared home directories, HPC scratch space, and distributed workflow shared storage.
+The Stone File System, or **StoneFS**, is a POSIX-compliant file system built on top of Stone's distributed object store, **RADOS**.
+StoneFS endeavors to provide a state-of-the-art, multi-use, highly available, and performant file store for a variety of applications, including traditional use-cases like shared home directories, HPC scratch space, and distributed workflow shared storage.

-CephFS achieves these goals through the use of some novel architectural choices.
+StoneFS achieves these goals through the use of some novel architectural choices.
 Notably, file metadata is stored in a separate RADOS pool from file data and served via a resizable cluster of *Metadata Servers*, or **MDS**, which may scale to support higher throughput metadata workloads.
 Clients of